PaulRijnvos/TennisGame-Kata-Java/README.md

 **Observation:**

 The getScore() method contains 2 switch statements.
-Being functional clear when proper used, and in this case they are, switch statements do take a lot of room what makes them bloaty.
-Both switch statement take a score and return the equivalent score-string.
+Being functional clear when proper used, and in this case they are, switch statements do take a lot of room what makes the code bloaty.
+Both switch statement accept a score and return the equivalent score-string.
 We can achieve the same via a briefer and clearer method by storing these as key/value pairs in a map.

 ![Alt](images/TennisGame1_getScore_allScore_switch_block.png "Title")